 - Blood That Flows: Poor Yuuno.
 He's incredibly embarrassed about it, but Kyouya tells him that it's perfectly natural and normal for boys his age to suffer through it.
 He tells Yuuno to pack more underwear when going on trips in the future.

-- In an episode of CSI: Crime Scene Investigation involving the murder of a step-father, they find his teenaged step-son's DNA on his step-daughter's clothing and begin to ask him about it.
-Some gentle questioning by a sympathetic and understanding Nick reveals that he's just had one of these (possibly combined with A Date with Rosie Palms) and just grabbed something to clean his hand off.
+- In an episode of CSI involving the murder of a step-father, they find his teenaged step-son's DNA on his step-daughter's clothing and begin to ask him about it.
+Some gentle questioning by a sympathetic and understanding Nick reveals that he's just had one of these (possibly combined with masturbation) and just grabbed the first thing that he found in the laundry to clean his hand off.